zanthor/OG-RaidHelper/README.md

 This addon is entirely vibe coded using Claude Sonnet 3.5 and 4.5.
 I deliberately kept myself out of the code because I want to bolster my knowledge of AI in the workplace, and what better way to do that than to create an entire TWoW addon.

-The documentation that follows is also entirely created by Claude, and I can tell you right now Claude did some acid at some point and he has hallucinations from time to time.
-I already found and removed one blatant error in the documentation, but I'm sure there's more.
+The documentation that follows was entirely created by Claude, and I can tell you right now Claude did some acid at some point and he has hallucinations from time to time.
+I'm working on improving the documentation but since this is targeted at raiders, not readers, it's been a low priority over development of the addon.

-That said it's 1:00AM and I've had about 5 hours of sleep a night for the past 4 nights working on this addon.'

 ---
 ## First Run